pickles976/SATES6.js/README.md

 Convert your Three.js geometries to a SAT.js shape object.

     import * as THREE from 'three'
-    import { ShapeFromGeometry } from 'sates6'
+    import { ShapeFromGeometry } from 'SAT'

     const box1 = new THREE.BoxGeometry(1, 1, 1)
     const box2 = new THREE.BoxGeometry(2, 2, 2)